rsnyder/juncture-about/README.md

 - Web editor with preview and drag-drop support for images and multimedia
 - IIIF image server with automatic IIIF image creation
 - Juncture-enabled web server for exploration and sharing
-- GitHub template for easily creating websites with support for custom domains
+- A [GitHub template](https://github.com/juncture-digital/template) for easily creating websites with support for custom domains
 - A semantic search tool for locating images and documents for use in visual essay development

 ## Viewing a Juncture essay

 Any Markdown file hosted in Github can be viewed as a Juncture visual essay.
-All that is needed is to point the Juncture server to the file.
+All that is needed is to point the Juncture server to the Markdown file.

 > [https://v3.juncture-digital.org](https://v3juncture-digital.org) + `Github username` + `Github repository name` + `Optional repository file path`